google/earthengine-community/toolkits/landcover/test/README.md

 Note: Some tests and utils in this package rely on a common testing technique called _test doubles_ ([TotT: Know Your Test Doubles][tott-doubles]).
-Tests use these only when necessary, preferring instread to rely on public APIs whenever possible ([xUnit Patterns Principle: Use the Front Door First][front-door-first]).
+Tests use these only when necessary, preferring instead to rely on public APIs whenever possible ([xUnit Patterns Principle: Use the Front Door First][front-door-first]).